 Free Fine Motor Skills Checklist for Early Elementary

 To get your free checklist, add your e-mail address to the form below and click the green “click here” button.
-Next, head to your e-mail inbox and look for an e-mail from heather@growinghandsonkids.com (double check your spam folder or promotions tab in gmail).
-Click the confirm button in that e-mail and your free checklist will automatically download to your computer.
+Next, head to your e-mail inbox and look for an e-mail from me with your download link.
+Click the download button in that e-mail and your free checklist will automatically download to your computer.

 good morning Heather!